TausifManiyar/qrCodeResponsive/README.md

 **Where Do I Think I Need You Improve?**

 **Answer:-**
-Well to be honest it's my first my first project so i don't really know but i do think i need to learn more about Height Property, Position(I don't really use any position in this project) Flex-box and Grid.
+Well to be honest it's my first project so i don't really know but i do think i need to learn more about Height Property, Position(I don't really use any position in this project) Flex-box and Grid.
 You can tell me were i need to improve any kind of feedback is appreciated so don't hesitate.